cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ## Strict Decoding Mode {#strict-mode}

-Some areas of application of CBOR do not require canonicalization ({{c14n}}) but may require that different decoders reach the same (semantically equivalent) results, even in the presence of potentially malicious data.
+Some areas of application of CBOR do not require deterministic encoding ({{det_enc}}) but may require that different decoders reach the same (semantically equivalent) results, even in the presence of potentially malicious data.
 This can be required if one application (such as a firewall or other protecting entity) makes a decision based on the